Night in the Woods: Overview and gameplay

 Night in the Woods takes place in Possum Springs, a town populated by zoomorphic humans.
-The player takes the role of Mae, a young woman that has returned to Possum Springs after dropping out of college.
+The player takes the role of Mae, a young cat that has returned to Possum Springs after dropping out of college.
 Now living in her parents' attic, she discovers how much times have changed since the closing of the town's coal mines.
 She is forced to confront a horrible secret the town has hidden for decades involving not only the town's mine, but also the recent disappearance of her longtime friend Casey.
 Mae's friends also include Bea, a cigarette-smoking crocodile and Mae's childhood friend; Gregg, a hyperactive fox; and his boyfriend, a bear named Angus.
 Paste magazine describes the themes covered as "mental illness, depression, the stagnancy of the middle and lower classes, and the slow death of small town America."

 Scott Benson described the key actions for the player as "explore, converse, see and touch", while Alec Holowka described their approach as "narrative-focused" rather than "gameplay-first".
 Players make decisions that affect the course of the story, though Benson said, "it's more like 'do you hang out with this person?'
 Okay, cool.
 That person might not know you as well by the end of the game, but this person you hung out with, you're going to get to see their storyline."